Please note: Information and dates may be updated depending on further information from the Tri-Agencies.

 Canadian Citizens, Permanent Residents of Canada and international students are eligible to be considered for a Vanier CGS at the institution where they wish to pursue their doctoral studies.
-It is the applicant’s responsibility to confirm that the minimum eligibility criteria of this award is satisfied before they begin the application process.
 Interested applicants must review the eligibility criteria and selection criteria on the official Vanier CGS website before beginning their application.

 Note: Applicants of the Vanier competition are NOT automatically considered for agency-specific doctoral award competitions.
 Eligible applicants MUST apply for the Vanier and for agency-specific funding opportunities separately.
 Applicants may apply to the same or a different federal granting agency in the same academic year, provided that the research proposed in each application falls within the mandate of the agency to which the application is submitted.

-Prospective applicants* interested in applying for the Vanier must email the Graduate Officer/Associate Chair of the department where they intend to hold the Vanier (if successful) by August 2 and provide him/her with the following:
+Prospective Vanier applicants* must email the Graduate Officer/Associate Chair of the department where they intend to hold the Vanier (if successful) by July 31 and provide him/her/them with the following: